Ascension Columbia/St. Mary’s East Side Hospital – Peace Amid Major Roof Replacement

 - use of low-fume materials, and

-- cold application to reduce fumes associated with hot systems.
+- cold system application to reduce fumes associated with hot systems.

 “This was one of the most challenging projects we’ve ever had regarding access and work restrictions,” Schaut said.
 “But we overcame all the challenges – including preventing any leaks during several rainy stretches.
 The general contractor on the expansion project and hospital staff offered accolades on what we, particularly our Crew Manager Angel Torres and his entire crew, accomplished.”

 In 1992, FJAC replaced a south section of the roof with their unique asphalt-based “Dri-Pac” system.
-That and other existing cold tar portions of the roof were completely removed down to the concrete vapor retarder.
+That and other existing cold tar portions of the roof were completely removed down to the concrete deck.

 Elements of the new roof system included the vapor retarder (with new and restored portions), tapered polyisocyanurate insulation, gypsum-based cover board, and a two-ply modified bitumen membrane system in the low-fuming cold adhesive.